42 Bibliography

 press.

-“How to Interpret Statistical Models Using marginaleffects in R and
+to Interpret Statistical Models Using marginaleffects for R and

 Aronow, Peter M., and Benjamin T. Miller.
 2019.
 Foundations of